Mark Madsen (basketball)

-Mark Ellsworth Madsen (born January 28, 1976) is an American basketball coach and former NBA player who is the head coach of Utah Valley University of the Western Athletic Conference (WAC).
-Due to his hustle and physical style of play, he received the nickname "Mad Dog" while playing for the San Ramon Valley High School Wolves - the moniker continued during his time with the Stanford Cardinal and beyond.
+Mark Ellsworth Madsen (born January 28, 1976) is an American basketball coach and former NBA player who is the head coach of the California Golden Bears of the Atlantic Coast Conference (ACC).
+Due to his hustle and physical style of play, he received the nickname "Mad Dog" while playing for the San Ramon Valley High School Wolves, and the moniker continued during his time with the Stanford Cardinal and beyond.
 He played professionally in the National Basketball Association (NBA) with the Los Angeles Lakers, winning two NBA championships.
 He also played for the Minnesota Timberwolves.

 College career

 Madsen played NCAA basketball at Stanford, where he finished his career ranked in the school's career top 10 in blocks and rebounds.
 In addition, Madsen helped the Cardinal to four NCAA tournament appearances, including a Final Four berth in 1998.
 Perhaps his signature moment at Stanford was his dunk and free throw that gave Stanford a lead over Rhode Island, propelling the team into the Final Four, where it lost to eventual champion Kentucky.
 Madsen was a two-time All-American and a two-time All-Pac-10 selection.